MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-planning-assignment-table.md

 The **Planning Assignment** table monitors demand and supply events and assigns the appropriate items for planning.
 The following events are monitored:

-* A new sales order, forecast, component, purchase order, works order, assembly order, or transfer order.
+* A new sales order, forecast, component, purchase order, production order, assembly order, or transfer order.
-* Change of item, quantity, location, variant, or date on a sales order, forecast, component, purchase order, works order, assembly order, or transfer order.
+* Change of item, quantity, location, variant, or date on a sales order, forecast, component, purchase order, production order, assembly order, or transfer order.
-* Cancellation of a sales order, forecast, component, purchase order, works order, assembly order, or transfer order.
+* Cancellation of a sales order, forecast, component, purchase order, production order, assembly order, or transfer order.
 * Consumption of items other than planned.
 * Output of items other than planned.
 * Unplanned changes in inventory.